tls-attacker/TLS-Anvil/Docs/docs/05-Adding-New-Tests/04-Modifying-the-IPM-Model.md

 # Modifying the IPM

-As described before, TLS-Anvil defines 4 common IPMs.
-Sometimes different parameters and/or parameter values should be part of the IPM.
-Therefore, the Anvil-Core-Framework provides several test template annotations that allow to modify a selected base IPM.
-Those are explained in the following.
+As described earlier, TLS-Anvil defines four common IPMs.
+Occasionally, different parameters and/or parameter values need to be included in the IPM.
+To support this, the Anvil-Core-Framework provides several test template annotations that allow modification of a selected base IPM.
+These annotations are explained below.

 ## Modifying Parameters

 ### `IncludeParameter`

-Takes a string corresponding to the enum value of `TlsParameterType` for the parameter that should be added to the base IPM.
-The values for the parameter are derived automatically from the features that the <Definition id="SUT"/> supports as well as the general constraints.
+Accepts a string corresponding to the enum value of `TlsParameterType` for the parameter to be added to the base IPM.
+The values for the parameter are automatically derived from the features supported by the <Definition id="SUT"/> as well as general constraints.

 ### `ExcludeParameter`

-Takes a string corresponding to the enum value of `TlsParameterType` for the parameter that should be removed from the base IPM.
+Accepts a string corresponding to the enum value of `TlsParameterType` for the parameter to be removed from the base IPM.

 ## Modifying Parameter Values